Silvia Lospennato: Political career

 Lospennato began her career in the City Government of Buenos Aires during the administration of Mauricio Macri.
 Up until 2014, she was in charge of the Special Projects Unit of the Matanza Riachuelo Basin Authority (ACUMAR).
 Later, from January to December 2015, she was Undersecretary of Government of Buenos Aires.

 She ran for a seat in the Chamber of Deputies in the 2015 legislative election, as the first candidate in the Cambiemos list in Buenos Aires Province.
 She was initially supposed to be the second candidate in the list, until the resignation of Fernando Niembro from the position.
 The list came second with 33.75% of the vote, and Lospennato was elected.
 She was re-elected in 2019, this time as the fourth candidate in the Juntos por el Cambio list.

 As a national deputy, Lospennato was a vocal supporter of the legalization of abortion in Argentina.
 She voted in favour of the two Voluntary Interruption of Pregnancy bills that were debated by the Argentine Congress in 2018 and 2020.
 Her closing speech during the 2018 debate was highlighted by Brut Magazine as one of the decade's "best feminist speeches".

 In 2023, she ran as a pre-candidate for national deputy in the Province of Buenos Aires, a ticket headed by the Peronist Miguel Ángel Pichetto, with Horacio Rodríguez Larreta as a pre-candidate for president.
 Finally, she was elected as a deputy on the Juntos por el Cambio list.

 In June 2024, she voted in favor of the "Bases" Law.
 In August 2024, she voted against the University Financing Law.
 She was absent when the Retirement Mobility Law was passed, but later voted in favour of the presidential veto, for which she was invited to a celebration at the Quinta de Olivos.

 At the end of March 2025 the Pro announced that Lospennato would be its first candidate for Buenos Aires City Legislator.

 In April 2025, she voted against the formation of an investigative commission for the Cryptogate.

 She was one of the main proponents of the "Ficha Limpia" bill, which would prevent people convicted for corruption crimes from running for elected office.
 The initiative was debated multiple times in the Chamber of Deputies, although it was never passed.
 In November 2024, the session to discuss the bill failed to produce a quorum, despite Lospennato's repeated efforts to place it on the legislative agenda.
 Finally, in February 2025, the Chamber of Deputies approved the bill with broad multiparty support, but in May of that same year it was rejected by the Argentine Senate by a single vote.
-Lospennato harshly criticized the outcome and reaffirmed his commitment to the fight for higher standards of integrity.
+Lospennato harshly criticized the outcome and reaffirmed her commitment to the fight for higher standards of integrity.